GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 lets GMT know that input file(s) have *n_recs* header records [0].
 If there are more than one header record you must specify the number after the **-h** option, e.g., **-h**\ 4.
-Note that blank lines and records that start with the character # are automatically considered header records and skipped.
+Note that blank lines and records that start with the character # are *automatically* considered header records and skipped, hence **-h** is not needed to skip such records.
 Thus, *n_recs* refers to general text lines that do *not* start with # and thus must specifically be skipped in order for the programs to function properly.
 The default number of such header records if **-h** is used is one of the many parameters in the :doc:`/gmt.conf` file